City of Corvallis, Community Development Department, Housing Division

 The three identified needs that would be addressed through Human Services Fund investments include:

 For additional information about eligible beneficiaries, see: https://archives.corvallisoregon.gov/public/ElectronicFile.aspx?dbid=0&docid=2424914#page=2

 GrantWatch ID#: 148677

-The Fund will apply a minimum award amount of $10,000 per award.
+Minimum award amount of $10,000 per award.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Or by hand-delivery to:
+Or hand-deliver to:

 501 SW Madison Avenue